×

 Multiple elements

-Place multiple elements on a website with the site[] array:
+Place multiple elements on page:

 pages[]